Fănică Luca

-Fănică Luca (born Ştefan Luca Iordache; 5 April 1894 – 26 October 1968) was a Romani-Romanian musician and a Romanin pan pipe (nai) virtuoso, who was the first to make this instrument popular outside his own country.
+Fănică Luca (born Ştefan Luca Iordache; 5 April 1894 – 26 October 1968) was a Romani-Romanian musician and a Romanian pan pipe (nai) virtuoso, who was the first to make this instrument popular outside his own country.

 Background

 He learned music from his father (who also played the nai, the Romanian pan pipe, in a band (taraf) of Lăutari) and brothers.
 Fănică Luca himself would also play in such orchestras, developing great skills and gaining a reputation as a pan pipe virtuoso.

 In the 19th century the nai - originally an instrument of the lăutari with only 8 to 10 pipes, covering a little more than one octave - had been extended to about 20 pipes, giving far greater possibilities to a solo performer.
 Remarkable is the fact that Fănică Luca never learned reading musical scores, he always played by the ear.

 Performing career

 In 1910, at age 16, he made his first international concert tour, during which he spent some months in İzmir, Turkey.
 Between 1920 and 1929 he regularly played in the best restaurants of Bucharest and his fame spread all over Romania.
 In 1929 he performed in Warsaw and Paris.

 It was his concerts at the Universal Exhibition of Paris (1937) which gave the pan pipe its first popularity in the West.
 In 1937 Fănică Luca received the "Ordre des Palmes Académiques" from the French Ministry of National Education.

 He also performed at the New York World's Fair in 1939.
 Thereafter he gave concerts in Russia, the People's Republic of China, Poland, Czechoslovakia, Hungary, Bulgaria and the USA.